 Main Assumption:

-Emerging patterns of self-organization persist and regulate the social environment by developing these four structural elements:
+Emerging patterns of self-organization persist and regulate the social environment, beyond existing systems, by developing these key structural elements:

 A Negative Feedback Loop